 All this could be built on a craving to earn more money or beat fellow team members.
 The loop you want to modify should relate to a key strategy, policy or procedure to ensure its driven forward.

 2. Work closely with users during the project – You should understand the habits they have when working with systems in their organisation.
-Could CRM sit in between two existing habits (used as book ends), making it feel a natural process.
+Could D365 sit in between two existing habits (used as book ends), making it feel a natural process.
 For example: you identify that users always log in to Outlook before opening another core system to complete the rest of the process.
 You have two habits in place: